SP, SBSP together in fights for Dalits, poor, say their chiefs; keep mum on pre-poll alliance | Politics

 - India

-SP supremo Akhilesh Yadav and SBSP chief Om Prakash Rajbhar on Wednesday said that they are together in their fights for the Dalits other weaker sections of the society but did not specify if they have forged any pre-poll alliance.
+SP supremo Akhilesh Yadav and SBSP chief Om Prakash Rajbhar on Wednesday said that they are together in their fights for the Dalits and other weaker sections but did not specify if they have forged any pre-poll alliance.

+With both the parties staying ambiguous on the prospect of a pre-poll alliance, Rajbhar later told reporters that the two parties will meet again after October 27.

-The presidents of the two parties made the announcement separately after their meeting which the SBSP supremo Rajbhar described as a courtesy call. ''The Samajwadi Party and Suheldev Bharatiya Samaj Party will fight together the battle of the deprived, oppressed, backwards, Dalits, women, farmers, youths and other weaker sections of the society,” the Samajwadi Party said in a tweet in Hindi.
+The presidents of the two parties announced separately their common intent to fight for Dalits and others together after their meeting which the SBSP supremo Rajbhar described as a courtesy call. ''The Samajwadi Party and Suheldev Bharatiya Samaj Party will fight together the battle of the deprived, oppressed, backwards, Dalits, women, farmers, youths and other weaker sections of the society,” the Samajwadi Party said in a tweet in Hindi.

 ''The SP and SBSP have come together.
 No there will be no BJP.
 This time the BJP is out,'' the tweet, carrying pictures of Akhilesh Yadav and Rajbhar meeting, said.